mooreds/docs-1/get-started/quickstart.md

 tags: doc
 ---

-In this short guide, you'll build a custom Slack command that lets anyone in your workspace list their day's events.
+In this short guide, you'll build a custom Slack command that helps anyone in your workspace list their day's events.

 ## Create a new Transposit application